 No really, trust us, these rules are dangerous for these films.
 While we figured they would be fine for the original trilogy, each one of these is amped up in the prequels.
 So, proceed with caution.

 - Drink whenever someone fires up a lightsaber.

 - Drink whenever a Stormtrooper/clone dies.

 Revenge of the Sith was definitely the best of the prequels, although that’s not saying much.
-The highlights were the lightsaber fight choreography, which was so great and some of the cinematography, which felt very powerful and impressive (we are looking at you Mustafar).
+The highlights were the lightsaber fight choreography, which was so great, and some of the cinematography, which felt very powerful and impressive (we are looking at you Mustafar).
 Unfortunately, the Darth Sidious reveal was pretty disappointing and almost comical.
-You know, with the over the top and repeated “Noooooooooooo” and subsequent dark-side-electricity-induced gross face melting.
+You know, with the over the top and repeated “Noooooooooooo” and subsequent Dark-Side-electricity-induced gross face melting.
 Still, we all left the movie feeling pretty okay with it.
-We recognize that “pretty okay with it,” isn’t the biggest endorsement but it was a big moment when we corroborated our thoughts on the film.
-We aren’t sure if that was because we just came off of Episode II and that was the heaping space junk it was, or if Episode III is actually an okay movie.
+We recognize that “pretty okay with it” isn’t the biggest endorsement, but it was a big moment when we compared our thoughts on the film.
+We aren’t sure if that was because we just came off of Episode II and the heaping space junk that it was, or if Episode III is actually an okay movie.

 In any case, Revenge of the Sith was still a fun movie to watch, and was certainly more enjoyable than any of the other prequels.
 While it is hard to forgive the convenient tying of loose ends that happens at the end of this film and how they don’t tie them up as neatly as one would hope, Episode III is a decent film even if it does pale in comparison to the original trilogy.

 Andre: I liked it.
 Revenge of the Sith managed to capture sci-fi cool better than any of the other Star Wars movies, and almost stood up to the original trilogy in terms of character.
 It was a little heavy-handed at times, but overall a pretty good movie.
 So yeah, I liked it.